Pansenti/build-debs/README.md

         git clone https://github.com/Pansenti/build-debs.git

-## Run
+## Build

 Build the libsyntrocore packages with the build_libsyntrocore.sh script

         cd build-debs
         ./build_libsyntrocore.sh

+The syntrolcam and syntroview builds require the libsyntrocore packages be installed first.

+Build the syntrolcam package with the build_syntrolcam.sh script

+        ./build_syntrolcam.sh

-Build the syntrocam package with the build_syntrocam.sh script
+Build the syntroview package with the build_syntroview.sh script

-        ./build_syntrocam.sh
+        ./build_syntroview.sh

-The syntrocam build requires the libsyntrocore packages be installed first.
+The syntrolcam and syntroview builds require the libsyntrocore packages be installed first.

 ## Install